Comparative Historical Analysis (Modules 10, 14)

 3:30pm - 5:00pm – Conclusion: CHA and “Angry Science”

-CHA does not impose parameters or scope conditions so that it can explore context in its full complexity.
+CHA imposes fewer parameters or scope conditions so that it can explore context in its full complexity.
 It treats the discoveries of this exploration as inductive insights that help to update theories.
 This exploration and updating are highly theoretical activities.
 CHA, following historians, uses theory to problematize existing explanations.
 Problematizing involves shifting theoretical frames or changing your temporal or spatial units of analysis to foreground different sets of causal factors.
 CHA also depends on theory to integrate new inductive insights into existing theories, when appropriate, or construct entirely new theories.
 The paper on Sweden’s PR adoption illustrates this abductive updating process.

-Towards the end his career, Daniel Kahneman became increasingly troubled by the unwillingness of scholars to update their beliefs and the professional incentive structure that reinforced this theoretical obstinacy.
-He contended that this intransigence contributed to “angry science”.
+Towards the end of his career, Daniel Kahneman became increasingly troubled by the unwillingness of scholars to update their beliefs and the professional incentive structure that reinforced this theoretical obstinacy.
+He contended that this intransigence contributed to “angry science.”
 CHA’s heterodoxy offers a template for what Kahneman called adversarial collaboration.
 This concluding module shows how CHA offers a more integrative approach to social inquiry.
-It evaluates its potential to reduce angry science by offering a more even balance between exploration and confirmation and emphasizing the interactive and theory-guided nature of knowledge production..
+It evaluates its potential to reduce angry science by offering a more even balance between exploration and confirmation and emphasizing the interactive and theory-guided nature of knowledge production.

 Required readings: